-MSK Senior Clinical Dietitian-Nutritionist Christina Stella, who counsels many people at risk for oesophageal cancer, says research has bolstered the strong link between obesity — especially around the belly — and Barrett’s Oesophagus and oesophageal cancer.
+MSK Senior Clinical Dietitian-Nutritionist Christina Stella, who counsels many people at risk for Oesophageal cancer, says research has bolstered the strong link between obesity — especially around the belly — and Barrett’s Oesophagus and Oesophageal cancer.
 “Working with a dietitian and the primary care team on weight management is a very important lifestyle step that patients can take to reduce their risk,” she says.

 Apart from this, changing your diet can make a big difference in preventing acid reflux.
 People often think reflux is tied to acidity in specific foods, such as citrus fruits or tomatoes, but that’s a misconception.
 Ms. Stella says it’s more important to follow a low-fat diet.

 “This includes limiting both the bad fats you find in fried food, red meats, and butter, and the fats usually considered ‘good,’ like those found in avocados, olive oils, and some nuts,” she says.
-“The reason is that fat sits in the stomach for a long time and it can push up on the door into the oesophagus, which lets out some of the acids causing that burning feeling.”
+“The reason is that fat sits in the stomach for a long time and it can push up on the door into the Oesophagus, which lets out some of the acids causing that burning feeling.”

-Apart from minimising all types of fat, some people may want to try limiting coffee, mint, and chocolate, as they can be triggering for reflux, Ms. Stella says.
+Apart from minimizing all types of fat, some people may want to try limiting coffee, mint, and chocolate, as they can be triggering for reflux, Ms. Stella says.
 Also, limiting alcohol may decrease gastric acidity, and alcohol consumption is a well-known risk factor for all cancers.